azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 # kubectl get pods should now show 6 "myapi"-pods
 ```

-So, now we learned how to scale containers/pods and how Kubernetes behaves when the desired state is different from the actual state.
+Now we learned how to scale containers/pods and how Kubernetes behaves when the desired state is different from the actual state.
 But still there is no way to access our pods, except via IP adresses within the cluster.
 It even got worse, because we now have mutliple pods running.
 We would need to find out all IP adresses of our pods to being able to send requests to them.
 This is not ideal.
 So, let's introduce another object called `Service` to have a common, load-balanced endpoint for all of our pods.

 ## Services